alphagov/notifications-admin/docs/index.md

 The above fields are populated once the message has been processed; initially you get back the [response](#coderesponse) indicated above.

-You can adapt the ``GET /notifications`` command with the following query string parameters:
+The ``GET /notifications`` request accepts the following query string parameters:
   * `template_type` - `sms` or `email` (you can enter `template_type` twice)
   * `status` - `sending`, `delivered`, or `failed`
   * `page` - page number